Shekharrajak/shekharrajak.github.io/_posts/2016-7-4-Coding-Period-week-7.md

 * After the discussion Harsh told that it is better to use like `imageset.lamda(values_for_lambda_var)` directly, also don't make lambda variables public , it should be local and before doing `imageset.lamda(values_for_lambda_var)` this one need to check whether values are in ` base_set` or not.

-* You can see the code here : [gist](https://gist.github.com/Shekharrajak/d70a36c95eefaca5c684497e039c5632)
+* You can see the previous code here : [gist](https://gist.github.com/Shekharrajak/d70a36c95eefaca5c684497e039c5632)

-* I updated the docs stating how to put certain values in ImageSet lambda variables.
+* I updated the docs stating how to put certain values in ImageSet lambda variables.(reverted my changes and edited the ImageSet docs in the PR.)

 **Continue nonlinsolve :**